redwoodjs/redwood/docs/docs/tutorial/chapter4/deployment.md

 #### Branch Deploys

 Another neat feature of Netlify is _Branch Deploys_.
 When you create a branch and push it up to your repo, Netlify will build that branch at a unique URL so that you can test your changes, leaving the main site alone.
 Once your branch is merged to `main` then a deploy at your main site will run and your changes will show to the world.
-To enable Branch Deploys go to **Site settings** > **Build & deploy** > **Continuous Deployment** and under the **Deploy contexts** section click **Edit settings** and change **Branch deploys** to "All".
+To enable Branch Deploys go to **Site settings** > **Build & deploy** > **Continuous Deployment** and under the **Branches** section click **Edit settings** and change **Branch deploys** to "All".
 You can also enable _Deploy previews_ which will create them for any pull requests against your repo.

 ![Netlify settings screenshot](https://user-images.githubusercontent.com/30793/90886476-c1016780-e3b2-11ea-851a-3014257484fd.png)